kmvu/Capstone-ML/Reports/report.md

 from keras.applications.vgg19 import preprocess_input
 ```

-In the process of loading images from given input directories, the above two techniques will be used to load and prepare the data accordingly so that they can be used for training later.
+In the process of loading images from given input directories, the above two techniques will be used to load and prepare the data accordingly so that they are ready for training later.
 The results from this procedure give us `Image Data Generators`, which hold all the preprocessed images that are ready to be used.

 ***Important Note:***
 There are two parameters before training related to the dataset we loaded in earlier: `train_step_size` and `valid_step_size`.
 These two parameters are calculated based on the number of images in the respective folders divided by the number of images per batches specified in each Image Generator using for those respective folders.